thatstoasty/mog/README.md

 For bugs and todos, see the bottom of the readme.
 At the moment, characters with a printable length greater than 1 ARE NOT supported.

+You should be able to build the package by running `mojo package mog -I external`.
+For the easiest usage method, I recommend just copying the entire external folder into your repository, then copy the `mog` folder into the external folder as well.

+> NOTE: It seems like `.mojopkg` files don't like being part of another package, eg. sticking all of your external deps in an `external` or `vendor` package.
+The only way I've gotten mojopkg files to work is to be in the same directory as the file being executed, and that directory cannot be a mojo package.

 ![Mog example](https://github.com/thatstoasty/mog/blob/main/layout.png)

 Mog takes an expressive, declarative approach to terminal rendering.